Headless UI

 Initiate the Sign In or Sign Up flow

-method is a wrapper method that takes care of a few things:
+You can use the scuteClient.signInOrUp method to initiate the authentication flow.
+The signInOrUp method is a wrapper method that takes care of a few things:

 - It will create a user with the

-passed to it if the user doesn't exist and dispatch a magic link to their inbox. - If the user already exists but does not have a passkey stored, it will start the magic link authentication flow, dispatching a magic link to the entered email.
+emailpassed to it if the user doesn't exist and dispatch a magic link to their inbox. - If the user already exists but does not have a passkey stored, it will start the magic link authentication flow, dispatching a magic link to the entered email.

 - If the user already exists and have a passkey stored, it will start device verification flow prompting the user for their passkey via their biometrics or other authentication devices like a usb key.

-, pass in the email from the form and the meta fields if you set them up.
-The method will return an object with data
+Update your button to use scuteClient.signInOrUp, pass in the email from the form and the meta fields if you set them up.
+The method will return an object with data and error as usual.

-The user will get an email with a magic link that looks like <YOUR_BASE_URL>/?sct_magic=<MAGIC_LINK_TOKEN>
+The user will get an email with a magic link that looks like <YOUR_BASE_URL>/?sct_magic=<MAGIC_LINK_TOKEN>.

 Handling the magic link